 We currently only ship to Canada and the US (except PO boxes, APO/FPO and US Territories).

 We hope you’ll love your purchase.
-In case you need to make a return, you have 14 days to send eligible items back to us.
-Contact us at firstname.lastname@example.org to initiate a return request.
+In case you need to make a return, you have 30 days to send eligible items back to us.
+Items that are customized or special ordered are not eligible for return.
+Contact us at email@example.com to initiate a return request.